01rahulsingh86/mlflow-groq-eval/README.md

 Edit src/eval_runner.py

+Tip: temperature=0.0 reduces randomness, which is best for consistent, comparable evaluations.

 Add this block near the imports, above where you call MLflow:

 # --- DagsHub setup (put this near the top) ---
 try: